flyingtoaster0/flyingtoaster0/_drafts/avr_ports.md

 ### Right Shift

-Right shift shifts the bits to the right the specified number of times.
+Shift the bits to the right the specified number of times.

 In C, it is represented by `>>`.

 e.g.

 ```
-1>>3
+8>>3

   00001000
 >>       3  (3 times)